khanfarabi/IJCNN-23/README.md

 Yahoo-Answers-Topic Data based Cluster Application: To execute the code using Yahoo-Answers-Topic in Code folder please run the notebook named Zero_Shot_yahoo_answers_topic_Data_Appliccation_.ipynb.
 In the notebook, to run the application execute the cells in ordert.

 The code can be accessed using the Google Colab Link.
 Google Colab Link: https://colab.research.google.com/drive/1-nvlGVyfZH5tQDS-mXPKWejJU2Ts4v9h?usp=sharing

+The code of the Unsupervised Text Classification can be accessed: https://colab.research.google.com/drive/1rJ9HazsH34RbPKcSKqZFuDx2ASiTb35I?usp=sharing